alvaro18101/excersises-in-Python/README.md

 Count the number of times a word is repeated

 ### Problem 6
-Check if a word is a palindrome
+Check if a string is a palindrome